mrskyeA/crazyfrog/main.md

 # Intro

 “Ring ding ding bem bem,” have you ever heard these words while crossing the street?
 Maybe you heard it in the car or on the school bus, or you found it on YouTube.
 Either way that’s not important, what is important is that you have heard the Crazy Frog.
-Starting in the late 90s and becoming popular in the 2000’s with his ringtone,  this frog has spanned Decemberades with many original hits, cover songs, and games.
+Starting in the late 90s and becoming popular in the 2000’s with his ringtone,  this frog has spanned many decades with many original hits, cover songs, and games.
+Let's hop into the main figures in Crazy Frog's creation and how he was spawned.

+---
+# Daniel Malmedahl
+Daniel Malmedahl is the original voice actor of the Crazy Frog.
+He was born in 1980.
+In 1997, Daniel Malmedahl noticed that he could imitate a two-stroke engine sound.
+He and his friends found it very amusing and posted it online.
+His sound has  been spread throughout the internet through peer to peer file sharing,email, and word of mouth.
+The most popular use of his sound is of course Crazy Frog.
+(Wilson, 2005) According to last.fm, he is now 43 and works as computer component salesman in Gothenburg Sweden.  (last.fm, n.d.)

 ---
 <style scoped>